aro-network/aro-docs/docs/edge-node/device-specs.md

 For detailed installation and usage instructions, refer to the [ARO Client Image Installation Guide](/docs/user-guides/software-setup.md).

-**General Requirements** for all **ARO Client** Software:

-- Public IP address
-- NAT Type: Full Cone NAT or higher (e.g., NAT0, DMZ NAT1, UPnP NAT1)
-- IPv6 Support
-- CPU Clock Speed: ≥ 2 GHz
-- Data Disk Random 4K Read IOPS: ≥ 30,000
-- System Disk Read/Write IOPS: ≥ 15,000 / 10,000

-**Port  Requirements** for all **ARO Client** Software:

-- TCP: 80, 443, 9500-9700
-- UDP: All ports
+#### Recommended Requirements Based on the Bandwidth

-We provide recommended hardware specifications for running **ARO Client** based on your **upstream bandwidth** (general requirements must be met first).
+We provide recommended hardware specifications for running **ARO Client** based on your **bandwidth**.
 If your bandwidth falls between the listed values, you can estimate the requirements by interpolating linearly.

+- For **100 Mbps or lower**:
+  - CPU Threads: ≥ 2
+  - RAM: 2 GB
+  - Disk: ≥ 50 GB SSD
-- For **400 Mbps**:
+- For **500 Mbps**:
   - CPU Threads: ≥ 12
   - RAM: 12 GB
   - System Disk: ≥ 50 GB SSD